Bereavement Support

 Talking to someone outside your family or circle of friends may help you better understand your feelings and manage your difficult circumstances.

 Our free bereavement counselling is available to you six months after your loved one has passed away.
-You can access this service if you’re aged over 18, live in Scotland and:
+You can access this service if you are over 18 years of age and live in Scotland.

 "There were lots of tears, some laughter but I was able to understand why it had taken me so long to accept that counselling was needed and also to realise that it was okay to feel the way I did and that there wasn’t a time frame for grief.
 I’m certainly glad I approached MND Scotland for support, it wasn’t easy for me to do that, but I’m glad I did."